Close

 Taxability on EPF withdrawals

-The tax on PF withdrawal depends primarily on one key factor: the duration of your continuous service.
-The general rule is simple: five years of continuous service makes withdrawals tax-free.
+The tax on PF depends primarily on one key factor: the duration of your continuous service.
+One of the general EPF withdrawal tax rules is simple: five years of continuous service makes withdrawals tax-free.
 If you withdraw early, the amount becomes taxable income in that year.

 TDS on EPF Withdrawal Before 5 years